MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/prepare-windows-nodes-gmsa.md

 ![Diagram of group Managed Service Accounts version two](media/gmsa/gmsa-v2.png)

-Starting in Windows Server 2019, new support was added for a plug-in mechanism to retrieve gMSA credentials from Active Directory.
+gMSA support for non-domain joined containers provides the flexibility of creating containers with gMSA without joining the host node to the domain.
+Starting in Windows Server 2019, Container Credential Guard (CCG) is supported which enables a plug-in mechanism to retrieve gMSA credentials from Active Directory.
 You can use that identity to start the container.
-In AKS on Azure Stack HCI, use the gMSA plug-in to communicate to AD and then retrieve the gMSA credentials.
-For more information, see [ICcgDomainAuthCredentials](https://docs.microsoft.com/windows/win32/secauthn/iccgdomainauthcredentials-getpasswordcredentials).
+For more information on CCG, see the [ICcgDomainAuthCredentials interface](https://docs.microsoft.com/windows/win32/secauthn/iccgdomainauthcredentials).

 ## Comparison of gMSA non-domain joined and domain joined containers

-Recent gMSA improvements for AKS on Azure Stack HCI address the following limitations of the initial gMSA version:
+When gMSA was initially introduced, it required the container host to be domain joined, which created a lot of overhead for users to manually join Windows worker nodes to a domain.
+This limitation has been addressed with gMSA support for non-domain joined containers, so users can now use gMSA with domain-unjoined hosts.
+Other improvements to gMSA include the following:

-- The requirement to join Windows worker nodes to a domain, which creates a lot of overhead for users.
+- Eliminating the requirement to manually join Windows worker nodes to a domain, which caused a lot of overhead for users.
+For scaling scenarios, this will simplify the process.
-- In scaling scenarios, new worker nodes are not domain joined by default, and users are required to join new Windows worker nodes to a domain.
-- For rolling update scenarios, users must rejoin the node to a domain.
+- In rolling update scenarios, users no longer must rejoin the node to a domain.
-- Managing the worker node machine accounts to retrieve gMSA service account password is an unmanageable process.
+- An easier process for managing the worker node machine accounts to retrieve gMSA service account passwords.
-- The end-to-end process to configure gMSA with Kubernetes is complicated.
+- A less complicated end-to-end process to configure gMSA with Kubernetes.

 ## Before you begin